 Introduction

-This site is a basic trade calculator to check the value of your potential FTF trades.
+This site is a trade calculator to check the value of your potential FTF trades.
 It's useful for those who

 either do not have a good grasp of values or those who would like to speed up their trade calculations.